 Needless to say, your health is at stake every time you do it again.
 It negatively impacts the rehabilitation process.
 Moreover, they may also feel very low for being unable to give up their addiction.

 What To Do

-You should understand that relapse is common in the rehabilitation process.
+You should understand that relapse is common in the rehabilitation process, especially when there is still some cocaine in system.
 A serious addiction is not something you can beat at the first attempt.
 More than just a “bad” habit, it affects the functions and structure of the brain.
 For this reason, they call it a brain disease.

 Similar to any other disease, addiction also requires targeted treatments to clear it.
 In essence, with a right treatment, you can expect a full recovery.